- Standard £4.99

 - Hardiness: fully hardy

-Flattened heads of tubular, white flowers in May, followed by metallic, turquoise-blue fruit, and distinctively veined, dark green leaves.
+Flattened heads of tubular, white flowers in May, followed (on female plants if there is a male plant nearby) by metallic, turquoise-blue fruit, and distinctively veined, dark green leaves.
 This compact, evergreen shrub is an attractive groundcover plant for the front of a border in sun or partial shade.
 Forming a low, dome-like shape, it's an important visual 'anchor' for taller perennials and shrubs.

 - Garden care: Requires minimal pruning.
 To retain a neat,dome-like shape cut back to strong stems or the base of the plant